bmuschko/cka-crash-course/exercises/02-install-cluster/solution/solution.md

 You can find a full description of the [installation steps](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/) in the official Kubernetes documentation.
 The instructions below describe the manual steps.
 This directory also contains `Vagrantfile` that creates the full cluster in one swoop without manual intervention.

-## Initializing the Control Plane on Master Node
+## Initializing the Control Plane Node

 After shelling into the control plane node with `vagrant ssh kube-control-plane`, run the `kubeadm init` command as root user.
 This initializes the control plane node.
 The output contains follow up command you will keep track of.